From Diapers To Dating Apps: Pleasure, Polyamory, And Sex After 40

 Owning My Choices and Loving It

-I agitated for sexual variety and adventure, which led to the opening of my marriage in my mid-30s.
+I yearned for sexual variety and adventure, which led to the opening of my marriage in my mid-30s.
 For the first two years, my husband and I sailed on rough waters; non-monogamy was a wild horse that could have thrown either of us off its back and broken us.

 For me, a huge, valuable part of being 40 is owning this choice without shame or guilt.
 I know this makes me different from the other wives or mothers, and I like it that way.

-As far as I can see, I’m the only mom who’s still going clubbing on weekends (as a friend says: I can party like a 20 year-old, but I need to recover like a 40 year-old).
-I’m the only one dancing in queer spaces, planning threesomes, or attending Zoom sex parties during lockdown.
+As far as I can see, I’m the only mom who’s still going clubbing on weekends (as a friend says: I can party like a 20-year-old, but I need to recover like a 40-year-old).
+I’m the only one dancing in queer spaces, planning threesomes or attending Zoom sex parties during lockdown.
 If they are, they’re certainly not talking or writing about it.

 Balancing Curiosity and Commitment